Before & After School

 Students enrolled in either the 5-day PM or the 5-day AM & PM option do not need to register for the additional Holiday Care Package - Holiday care is included in that option.

-Fall Holiday Care Package Pricing:
+Fall Holiday Care Package:

-EDC Drop-ins:
+EDC Drop-in:

 Drop-in Pricing: